About the course

 Interviews are normally held as part of the admissions process and are conducted by a minimum of two interviewers.

 Interviews are normally held in February (for January deadline applications) and April (for March deadline applicants).

 The following criteria are taken into account when selecting candidates for interview:

 - the quality and relevance of the personal statement;

 - the views of referees.

-Interviews are undertaken in person or by telephone and focus upon your prior academic study, your historical interests, your statement and written work and your reasons for wishing to undertake the course.
+Interviews are undertaken in person or by Microsoft Teams and focus upon your prior academic study, your historical interests, your statement and written work and your reasons for wishing to undertake the course.
 You will also be offered the opportunity to seek further information about the course.

 How your application is assessed